 Never Sign a 12 Month Lease in Winter

 We’re pretty sure this goes without explaining but you’ll just get yourself locked into this same position of lower rental rates and low prospect pools.
-Signing a 16-month lease will drop you into the Spring/Summer months and is ultimately a benefit all around.
+Signing a 16-month lease will drop you into the Spring/Summer months and is ultimately a benefit all-around; remember the goal is to avoid winter vacancy at all costs.
 If you find yourself getting opposition from your prospect for a longer lease length, we suggest being completely upfront and honest; 99% of the time, in our professional experience, people are more than understanding.
 Worst case, there’s always a happy medium.

 Ok, so ‘discount’ probably isn’t the best word here; Investors feel put in a weird place mentally about the quality of their rental home.
 Typically, when you think ‘discount’, especially around the holidays, you think of that unpurchased bag of candy-corn collecting dust.
 NEVER is that the case.
 Putting discounts (rate reducing) on homes, especially during the Holidays is something that not only are those few movers looking for but it’s also a great time to add those landscaping or pest control services.
 Your tenants may be more likely to pay a little more to help cover those costs and it’ll benefit your yard and your home.
 Additionally, it’ll improve your tenant/landlord relationship, so when the time comes for an appropriate rental increase it won’t be a shock and your tenants are more likely stay!